Tgrif49/Tgrif49.github.io/index.md

 ## About Me

-I am a Junior at Lehigh University studying Finance and Supply Chain Management.
+I am a Junior at Lehigh University pursuing Majors in Finance and Supply Chain Management with a minor in Psychology.

 ---